Cemetery Station No. 4 railway station: Working of trains

 All points at the station were worked by ball lever, and secured by standard clip and S.L. lock when not in use.
 The station contained a down home signal that was worked from a lever fixed at the foot of the ramp at the Lidcombe end of the platform.

 Electric train staff miniature type instruments were in operation on the line.
 The instrument at No. 4 Mortuary Station was equipped to work manually and automatically.

 When it was necessary for a train or trains to be run on the Branch, the Station-master, Lidcombe, delivered to the Guard of the first train the Key to operate the locks, and the Guard had to ensure that he received that Key, except when an employee was deputed by the Station-master, Lidcombe, to take charge at No. 4 Mortuary Station, when that employee obtained the Key from, and returned it to the Station-master, Lidcombe.

-Not more than four trains were allowed on the Branch between Lidcombe and No. 4 Mortuary Station at one and the same time, and a strict policy was in place when trains were running.
+No more than four trains were allowed on the Branch between Lidcombe and No. 4 Mortuary Station at one and the same time, and a strict policy was in place when trains were running.

 Electric Train Staff Working introduced 11 November 1918—replacing the Staff and Ticket system (26 May 1897) thereby allowing three trains to operate upon the branch.
 In Aug.
 1924, No. 4 Mortuary Stations capacity increased.
-An additional refuge siding (the Dead-end Siding, 645 feet) allowed four trains to run on the Branch.
+An additional refuge siding (the dead-end siding) allowed four trains to run on the Branch.

 The Electric Staffs, small metal rods held in Staff Instruments.
-The Branch was a single section (designated ‘A’), Lidcombe Signal-box (5 Staffs) and No. 4 Mortuary Station (5 Staffs).
+The Branch was a single section (designated 'A'), Lidcombe Signal-box (5 Staffs) and No. 4 Mortuary Station (5 Staffs).
 Only one Staff could be released from the Instrument at any one time.
-Once the Staff for the section was placed back in the Instrument at the opposite end of the section, the line was, Clear.
-Only then could another be withdrawn.
+Once the Staff for the section was placed back in the Instrument at the opposite end of the section was the line was, and only then could another be withdrawn.
 The Staffs were numbered 1 to 10 (Lidcombe / No. 4 Mortuary Station).